 We have also worked with industry to map out pathways through secondary school to employment and support more students into school-based apprenticeships and traineeships.

 The policy and the career education strategy (PDF 1.15MB) aim to enhance career education in schools to help students to:

 - understand themselves and reflect on their ambitions, interests, strengths and abilities

 - build an understanding about career options, pathways, the labour market and employment in a wide range of industries and occupations

 - build connections between these concepts that allow them to plan and make decisions about their learning and work options.

-To do this, we are supporting quality career education through:
+To do this, we are supporting schools to deliver quality career education through:

 - supporting delivery of career education curriculum

-- bringing schools and industry together to provide opportunities for students to get exposure to industry and workplaces through industry immersion activities.
+- bringing schools and industry together to provide more opportunities for students to get exposure to industry and workplaces through industry immersion activities